dmustanger/7dtd-ServerTools/README.md

 <br>
 Crendentials can be checked for internal IP address, family share accounts, invalid steam id.<br>
 <br>
-Logs all player's inventory to a file for later review.
+Logs all player's to a file for later review.
 Set the time between loggings.
 Default is once per minute.<br>
 <br>
-Records player's IP address, region and location to the inventory log.<br>
+Records player's IP address, region and location to the log.<br>
 <br>
 Records identical items and stacks found in a players inventory.
 These are not necessarily duped but this gives a record.<br>
 <br>